Mar 27, 2019

 Kids are growing up in the instant data era, where photos can be taken and uploaded to the Internet in a matter of seconds.
 If you or your friends have ever posted about being lucky cell phone cameras and social media weren’t around when you were in high school or college, you know the impact of social media mistakes and a digital footprint.
 Is your teen’s digital footprint reflective of their online life?

 Let's take a step back.
-First, the term "digital footprint" means: "One's unique set of digital activities, actions and communications that leave a data trace on the Internet or on a computer or other digital device and can identify the particular use or device," according to Dictionary.com.
+First, the term "digital footprint" means: "One's unique set of digital activities, actions and communications that leave a data trace on the Internet or on a computer or other digital device and can identify the particular user or device," according to Dictionary.com.

-The digital footprint that's left behind can have repercussions in all areas of your teen's life, potentially resulting in missed job opportunities, public sharing of personal information, ruined relationships — or, in what is likely more relevant to them right now: Their parents finding out what they've been up to and subsequently being punished.
+The digital footprint that is left behind can have repercussions in all areas of your teen's life, potentially resulting in missed job opportunities, public sharing of personal information, ruined relationships — or, in what is likely more relevant to them right now: Their parents finding out what they've been up to and subsequently being punished.

 Make sure your teen is aware of what their digital footprint looks like and what it means for them now, and further down the line, with these simple talking points.

 While growing up, many of us heard the threat in school — “this is going on your permanent record!”
 We questioned whether the third-grade teacher and middle school principals really had a permanent record for each of us.
 But it turns out, in this digital age, those teachers were right.
 There is a permanent record on social media and people actually look at it!

 Your digital footprint can negatively impact your teens if they aren't careful.
 For example: